This post is part of the series “Four Hymns of Christmas”

 When we look at Mary’s song, two things stand out.
 First, it’s quite mature for a woman Mary’s age.
 She couldn’t have been much older than her mid-teens, or she would not have been betrothed—she’d have been married.
 And yet she has a profound understanding not only of the work of God for the Jews, but of the upcoming world-changing ministry of her son, Jesus.

-I’ve worked with high school students in the church for years, and I assure you Mary would have been unusual, and not just, you know, because she was the mother of God.
+I’ve worked with high school students in the church for years, and I assure you Mary was unusual, and not just, you know, because she was the mother of God.